-We normally meet once a month on a Monday evening at 7pm.
+We meet once a month on a Monday evening at 7pm.
 This season we are in the Morley Room, upstairs at Helmsley Arts Centre.
-However, because of the current Covid pandemic restrictions we have been meeting on Zoom instead.

 The work we bring to the meetings should be no longer than it takes to read in five minutes or less.
 The time limit has proved a useful curb on verbiage!